iturdikulov/notes/exercise.md

 I have my own plan to do [[my_physical_exercise_plan.ru]].

-TODO: merge with my daily exercises?
+- [ ] merge with my daily exercises?